mrkkrp/markkarpov.com/post/github-actions-for-haskell-ci.md

 cache contents.
 In particular, this means that if there is a cache hit the new cache contents won't be uploaded.
 This means that the cache key cannot be “sloppy”—every dependency should be reflected in it.
-Otherwise we risk living with increasingly old cashes while still getting cache hits.
+Otherwise we risk living with increasingly old caches while still getting cache hits.

 The official `cache` example for Haskell is an example of such setup where cache is never updated: